sonic-pi-net/sonic-pi/BUILD-MAC.md

 ## 2. Preparing the Build

-Once we have installed all the dependencies, we're now ready to build Sonic Pi.
-We need to:

-1. Get a copy of Sonic Pi's source code
+Once we have installed all the dependencies, we're almost ready to build Sonic Pi.
+However, we must first grab a copy of Sonic Pi's source code.
-2. Link the version of Ruby you installed into the source code.

-### 2.1 Fetch Source

-Before we can build Sonic Pi we must first get a copy of the source code.
 The easiest way of getting this is likely to be cloning from GitHub into a folder on your hard drive such as `~/Development/sonic-pi`:

 ```